diyiiyiii/StyTR-2/readme.md

 ```
 @inproceedings{deng2021stytr2,
       title={StyTr^2: Image Style Transfer with Transformers},
-      author={Yingying Deng and Fan Tang and Xingjia Pan and Weiming Dong and Chongyang Ma and Changsheng Xu},
+      author={Yingying Deng and Fan Tang and Weiming Dong and Chongyang Ma and Xingjia Pan and Lei Wang and Changsheng Xu},
-      booktitle={CVPR},
+      booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
       year={2022},
 }
 ```